 Occupational therapy is concerned with an individual’s ability to participate in daily life activities or “occupations”.
 We address the physical, cognitive, psychosocial, sensory, and other aspects of occupational performance in a variety of contexts.
 We are here to support such activities that affect health, well-being, and quality of life for each child.

 The role of an Occupational Therapist is to facilitate participation for individuals in the home, school, workplace, community and other settings.
-These services promote health and wellness to those who have or are at risk for developing an illness, injury, disease, disorder, condition, impairment, disability, activity limitation, or participation restriction.
-A child’s occupation is play, we will provide therapy in a fun exciting way to help them overcome any obstacles.
+These services promote health and wellness to those who have or are at risk of developing an illness, injury, disease, disorder, condition, impairment, disability, activity limitation, or participation restriction.
+A child’s occupation is play, which we will provide therapy in a fun exciting way to help them overcome any obstacles.

 At Beyond The Spectrum, Occupational therapists use their expertise to prepare children for important learning and school-related activities that will help them fulfill their role as students.